nhsconnect/FHIR-ODS-API/index.md

 # Using this guide #
-This guide has been created to support the use of the FHIR&reg; ODS API.
+This guide has been created to support the use of the FHIR&reg; ODS Lookup API.
 To add...

 # Focus #